Fei (singer): Acting

+Other ventures

 Brand partnerships

 In recent years, Fei has garnered millions of followers on major Chinese social platforms, such as Weibo, Red, Douyin and Bilibili.
 She has cemented her reputation as an influencer and trendsetter (人间种草机) through uncovering and sharing beauty and lifestyle tips in her vlog series.
 According to CBNData, Fei claimed the top spot in the "Celebrity Influence in Beauty" rankings for the first two quarters of 2021.
 Her credibility and wholesome image have fostered collaborations with an array of brands spanning beauty, clothing, footwear and food & beverage sectors.
 Between 2020 and 2022, she was the brand ambassador for Bebe, OUAI, Sephora Collection Makeup, Skechers, Kahlua, Rituals, L'Oréal Paris hair color, Dr.Ci:Labo and Sisley Paris Sisleÿa in China.
+She previously collaborated with luxury fashion powerhouses like Louis Vuitton, Celine, and Fendi and avant-garde designers like Creepyyeha.
+In July 2022, Balmain introduced its QIXI capsule collection in honor of Chinese Valentine's Day, presenting Fei as the face of the campaign.
 As of 2023, she continues to serve as the brand ambassador for Michael Kors in Greater China and Unilever in China.

-In collaboration with luxury fashion powerhouses like Louis Vuitton, Celine, and Fendi and avant-garde designers like Creepyyeha, Fei has carved out a unique fashion identity - audacious and consistently unveiling fresh and unexpected twists.
-Her partnership with Balmain emerged as one of the brand's most iconic global celebrity features in 2021.
-In July 2022, Balmain introduced its QIXI capsule collection in honor of Chinese Valentine's Day, presenting Fei as the face of the campaign.